Alexander Löhr: Commander-in-Chief South East

 At Löhr's urgent request, Roatta was sacked as the commander of the Italian 2nd Army in early February 1943, but his successor, General Mario Robotti, continued the precise same policy of using the Chetniks to do all the most dangerous work for the Italians in Bosnia-Herzegovina.
 At a stormy meeting in Belgrade on 8 February 1943, Robotti flatly refused Löhr's request to disarm the Chetniks, bring the other two divisions of the 2nd Army into Bosnia-Herzegovina, and permission to have German forces enter the Italian occupation zone in Bosnia-Herzegovina.
 One of Löhr's divisional commanders, General Lueters, wrote in a report to him that the Partisans were well organised; had much esprit de corps; were well commanded; and were very adroit in fighting at night, in the rain, in the fog and at close quarters, leading him to conclude the Partisans were "tough and fanatical fighters".
 Frustrated with the evasive replies that he received from his Italian allies, Löhr finally sent German divisions, most notably the bête noire of the Partisans, the 7th Waffen-SS Prinz Eugen division, into the Italian zone, but by the time he done so, the Partisans had defeated the Chetniks and crossed the Nervtva river, allowing them to escape to fight another day.
 However, Löhr believed that he inflicted such heavy losses as to cripple the Partisans forever.
-He was ordered by Hitler to follow Fall Weiss with another operation, Fall Schwarz (Case Black) intended to destroy the Chetniks, but instead hit the area of south-eastern Bosnia-Herzegovina and north-western Montenegro where the Partisans had retreated to following the battle upon the river Nervtva.
+He was ordered by Hitler to follow Weiss with another operation, Schwarz ('Black'), intended to destroy the Chetniks, but instead hit the area of south-eastern Bosnia-Herzegovina and north-western Montenegro where the Partisans had retreated to following the battle upon the river Nervtva.

 In early 1943, Löhr clashed a number of times with General Carlo Geloso, the commander of the Italian forces in Greece, over the policy to pursue towards Greek Jews.
 Löhr complained that in the Italian occupation zone in Greece that the anti-Semitic laws of Fascist Italy were being generally ignored.
 In his reports to Berlin Löhr accused Geloso of being "soft" on the Jews with Geloso being mocked as a weak man with too much compassion in his heart.
 Between March and July 1943, Löhr played a major role along with Alois Brunner, Max Merten and Dieter Wisliceny in arranging the deportation of the Jewish community in Thessaloniki-which was the largest Jewish community in the Balkans-to the Auschwitz death camp.
 The Jews of Thessaloniki numbered about 56, 000 people and made up about 25% of the Thessalonians in 1943.
 The deportations were a joint operation between the Fieldgendamerie of the Wehrmacht, the SS, and the Reichsbahn.
 The Jews of Thessaloniki were taken in 19 train convoys and almost the entire community was exterminated.
 The American historian Samuel Bowman described the extermination of the Jews of Thessaloniki as "a most efficient operation" with hardly any Jews escaping from the ghetto.